fundef1/YePA/README.md

 *inspired by kiki-le-singe's epub-optimzer (not as fancy though)*

-it attempts to do everything in-browser, be patient
+it attempts to do everything in-browser, patience, young grasshoper

+available profiles
+1. pass trough (default)
+coming soon
+2. NST (600x800,gray16)

 uses js.zip